Latte is Synonymous with Safety

 <a href="https://example.org/?a=Jazz&b=Rock%27n%27Roll">

-If you've read this far, congratulations, it's been exhausting.
-Now you have a good idea of what contexts and escaping are.
-And you don't have to worry about it being complicated.
-Latte does that for you automatically.
+If you've read this far, congratulations, it was exhaustive.
+Now you have a good understanding of what contexts and escaping are.
+And you don't need to worry about it being complicated.
+Latte does this for you automatically.

 Latte vs Naive Systems